-Investments increase by 5% p.a. until retirement Expenses before retirement are 1% of the value of the scheme The pension is on a single life basis, non-increasing, payable monthly in advance - 2.
+Investments increase by 5% p.a. until retirement Expenses are 1% of the value of the scheme The pension is on a single life basis, non-increasing, payable monthly in advance - 2.
 The figures are stated in today's terms, this means that inflation is compounded annually at 2.5%.
 The income has been discounted back allowing for this inflation rate - 3.
-Values have been calculated based on the fund splits provided to us on the pension scheme questionnaire, otherwise we have assumed an equal entitlement to funds for all members of the pension scheme - 4.
-10% of your remuneration as provided to us on the pension scheme questionnaire is contributed to the pension scheme each year until retirement.
-If remuneration has not been stated we have assumed a value of £50,000, and contributions will continue at 10% of this per year.
-Should you require a more detailed calculation specific to your requirements, including a targeted benefits statement for retirement at a future date please contact Pension Practitioner .Com.
+Values have been calculated based on the fund splits provided to us on the pension scheme questionnaire, otherwise we have assumed an equal entitlement to funds for all members of the pension scheme Should you require a more detailed calculation specific to your requirements, including a targeted benefits statement for retirement at a future date please contact Pension Practitioner .Com.